abarrak/abarrak.github.io/_i18n/en/_posts/2022-10-08-using-helmfile-for-offline-deployments.md

 Let's say you were deploying an application to a Kubernetes cluster.
 The idea is to package all dependencies and manifests beforehand in a local or control machine, then push the consolidated deployment directory to the offline machine.

-The digram below depicts the follow.
+The diagram below depicts the flow.

 <img src="{{ site.baseurl_root }}/public/images/offline-deployment.png" class="post-image-2 resize-md center-image" />